ckaestne/seai/lectures/14_human_ai/human_ai.md

 <!-- .element: class="stretch" -->

 * Analyze e-mail content for possible meeting scheduling
-* Suggest to create a new meeting based on extracted information
+* Suggest creating a new meeting based on inferred information

 <!--references -->

 _Will You Accept an Imperfect AI?
 Exploring Designs for Adjusting End-user Expectations of AI Systems_.
-Kocielnik, et. al. (CHI 2019)
+Kocielnik, et al. (CHI 2019)

 ----
 ## Dealing with Errors in ML